-If you are interested in doing a project please let us know via email before Jan 7th, 10am.
+If you are interested in doing a project please let us know via email before Jan 13th, 2pm.
 This is a necessary condition for being allowed to do the project.
 The email should contain the title of your project, the corresponding authors and a short description of your concept.
 For application-oriented projects the latter should comprise a description (in words) of your objective, constraints and decision variables.
 For algorithm-oriented projects the idea of the algorithmic scheme should be briefly discussed.
 Note that you will not be required to stick to your description, but you should have spend some thoughts on it already.
-The Q&A session on January 7th is dedicated to the projects.
+The course slot on January 13th is dedicated to the projects.
 Here, we will help you shape your ideas into feasible projects.
 Afterwards, you should be committed to a concrete project and start working on it.

 - 1. Make sure that you are properly registered for the project as required by your examination office (registration for the Studien- and / or Prüfungsleistung (SL / PL)). - 2.
 The project can be done in groups of up to three students.
 If you would like to form a group, but do not have a group mate yet, you can use the forum on Ilias to get in contact with each other. - 3.
 Projects can be either application- or algorithm-oriented.
 For application-based projects you formulate and solve a self chosen optimization problem.
 The focus should be on the mathematical description of your problem (the modeling), its numerical solution and the interpretation of the results.
 For algorithm-based projects, you choose a scheme for the numerical solution of optimization problems.
 The focus is on the implementation of the scheme and an investigation of its performance, using several test problems / benchmarks.
 They should illustrate the properties of the algorithm, but need not necessarily have a real-world interpretation. - 4.
 The main result is a written report (approx. 5 pages) submitted as a PDF file.
 We strongly recommend using LATEX1.
-You can consider using the official IEEE template for conference papers that can be downloaded here: - www.ieee.org/conferences_events/conferences/publishing/templates.html - 5.
+You can consider using the official IEEE template for conference papers that can be downloaded here: - www.ieee.org/conferences\events/conferences/publishing/templates.html - 5.
 The report must be a new and self-written document.
-The report must be solely written by the author(s). - 6.
+The report must be solely written by the author(s).
+It may not contain any text generated by a large language model (LLM) such as, e.g., GPT. - 6.
 The report must include a short, interesting title, the name(s) of the author(s) and an abstract.
 The content should be clearly structured in sections.
 It should start with an introduction and conclude with a short summary and critical discussion of the results. - 7.
 The report should contain at least one (selfmade) sketch of the modeled system or implemented algorithm.

-1If you have not learned LATEXyet, see this report as an opportunity.
+&lt;sup>1If you have not learned LATEXyet, see this report as an opportunity.
 It will certainly pay off for your master's thesis.